paddy3450/dotfiles/README.md

-#dotfiles
+# dotfiles
-The beginings of my dotfiles in groups to be managed by stow.
+The beginings of my dotfiles, in packages to be managed by stow.